Quality Manual

 Applications for a restriction or embargo to be placed on a thesis

-This page contains information in relation to restriction and embargo being placed upon a thesis containing politically, commercially or industrially sensitive content.
+This page contains information in relation to a restriction or embargo being placed on a thesis containing politically, commercially or industrially sensitive content.
 This information may be of interest to staff and students from across all of the UK, China and Malaysia campuses.

 Search the manual